6 principles for personal and academic excellence connecting people exchanging ideas sharing stories

-The Community of Learners at Central Oregon Community College and Oregon State University - Cascades is made up of students, faculty, staff, and administrators.
+The Community of Learners at Central Oregon Community College is made up of students, faculty, staff, and administrators.
 Together we are dedicated to personal, professional and academic excellence.
 The success of our students is our highest priority, one that is best achieved by each of us working together as members of this community to foster a climate of mutual respect and caring.
 Choosing to join our Community of Learners affords us both individual rights as well as responsibilities.
 As such, we embrace the following Principles:

 1. Practice Personal and Academic Integrity

 This principle requires honesty and fairness in and out of the classroom.
 It seeks to eliminate cheating, plagiarism, lying, deceiving, and making excuses for dishonesty in academic and professional relationships.

 This principle encourages understanding.
 Understanding involves empathy and respect, rejecting behaviors that compromise or demean the dignity of individuals or groups, including discrimination, intimidation and hazing, taunting, baiting, ridiculing, threatening, insulting and/or harassing other individuals.

 3. Respect the Rights and Property of Others

 This principle is inconsistent with all forms of theft, vandalism, misappropriation, and malicious damage to or desecration and destruction of property.
 Respect for others personal rights supports an individuals right to express themselves appropriately and to enjoy privacy.

 4. Promote Empathy and Learn from Differences in People, Ideas, and Opinions

 This principle supports equal rights and opportunities for all members of the community regardless of age, sex, race, religion, disability, ethnic heritage, sexual orientation, marital status, social status, socioeconomic status, veteran status, political status or other affiliations.

 5. Promote a Healthy and Safe Learning Environment